gdagstn/cellula/README.md

 # Usage

-The pipelines in `papplain` assume that you are working with the output of CellRanger (or something similar) and you imported it into a `SingleCellExperiment` object (hereafter SCE) using `DropletUtils::read10Xcounts()`.
+The pipelines in `cellula` assume that you are working with the output of `CellRanger` (or something similar) and you imported it into a `SingleCellExperiment` object (hereafter SCE) using `DropletUtils::read10Xcounts()`.
 This is relevant for gene identifiers, since the `rowData` slot of the SCE will have a "Symbol" and a "ID" column.

 For demo purposes we can use a publicly available dataset, Segerstolpe et al. 2016 [ref](https://pubmed.ncbi.nlm.nih.gov/27667667/), which we retrieve using the `scRNAseq` package: